RemoteDebug/remotedebug-ios-webkit-adapter/README.md

 Read more in the introduction blog post on Medium: [Hello RemoteDebug iOS WebKit Adapter: iOS web debugging with Chrome DevTools, VS Code & Mozilla Debugger.html 📡📱](https://medium.com/@auchenberg/hello-remotedebug-ios-webkit-adapter-ios-web-debugging-with-chrome-devtools-vs-code-mozilla-2a8553df7465)

+>**Important message for Windows users!**
+>Currently the adapter doesn't work for IOS 12+.
+For IOS 11 there are a few additional steps, as described [here](https://github.com/RemoteDebug/remotedebug-ios-webkit-adapter/issues/79#issuecomment-351472710).

 ## Getting Started

 ### 1) Install dependencies